Contact

 AI Disclosure & Ethical Use

-The environment has always been important to me.
-I feel a genuine responsibility to explain the tools I use to bring my research and work to the world.
-If you are using AI in your own work, please take the time to research what you are using and how it affects our planet.
+The environment has always mattered to me.
+I feel a real responsibility to explain the tools I use to bring my research and work to the world, so if you use AI in your own work, please take the time to learn what you are using and how it affects our planet.

 AI Disclosure & Ethical Use

 I am a researcher and a writer.
-My work is built on twenty-eight years of historical expertise and forty years of storytelling.
-To ensure my research remains accessible and to overcome the physical barriers of production due to disability, I utilize specialized audio and visual tools as a digital bridge to bring my research to life.
+My work rests on twenty-eight years of historical expertise and forty years of storytelling.
+Production has physical limits I cannot always meet, so on the days that catch up with me, I lean on specialized audio and visual tools as a bridge between the work I have already written and the audience waiting to hear it.

 Why I Use These Tools